firebase/quickstart-ios/authentication/README.md

 Ready?
 Let's get started! 🏎💨

 Clone this project and `cd` into the `AuthenticationExample` directory.
 Run `pod install`.
-This command will install all of the required cocoapods for this quickstart and generate a `.xcworkspace` project.
+This command will install all of the required CocoaPods for this quickstart and generate a `.xcworkspace` project.
 Go ahead and open the `AuthenticationExample.xcworkspace` project.

 ### Terminal commands to clone and open the project!
 ```bash